 Well-integrated religion, a term used by Kenneth I. Pargament to describe a healthy and mature way to include religion in one’s life, is not the focus of my approach, since it does not hold the potential to affect the person’s well-being in significant ways, although I do believe that even this type of integration alters psychological development in a rather unnecessary manner.

-I will approach religious statements in a general way for the purposes of this article, since the general public does not usually focus on the academic take on religion – philosophy or psychology of religion, cultural studies, etc. I want to point out basic beliefs in the way they reach us in our social and cultural contexts, and then expand a hypothetical psychological outcome that can stem from that specific belief.
+I will approach religious statements in a general way for the purposes of this article, since the general public does not usually focus on the academic take on religion – philosophy or psychology of religion, cultural studies, etc. I want to point out basic beliefs in the way they reach us in our social and cultural contexts, and then expand toward a hypothetical psychological outcome that can stem from that specific belief.

 Although I am a clinical psychologist and psychotherapist, and even if the perspectives included in this article refer to psychological aspects, I would rather recommend you to consider this blog post as a personal opinion guided by knowledge and practice in the field of psychology and not as a psychologist’s view upon religion, for that matter is rather complex, ethically regulated and not the subject of the present material.